IBM/istio101/workshop/exercise-7/README.md

 Istio can secure the communication between microservices without requiring application code changes.

-Istio Auth is an optional part of Istio's control plane components.
+Istio Auth (recently named Citadel) is an optional part of Istio's control plane components.
 When enabled, it provides each Envoy sidecar proxy with a strong (cryptographic) identity, in the form of certificates.
 Identity is based on the microservice's role (specifically, the service account it runs under) and is independent of its specific network location, such as cluster or current IP address.
 Envoys then use these certificates to identify each other and establish an authenticated and encrypted communication channel between them.